 Sometimes I feel like the meaning of ‘respect’ gets watered down, you know?
 We pick and choose what suits our definition best (or what resonates most).
 Like, respect is how we treat others.
 Or, respect is having high regard or admiration for someone.
 Or, respect is simply human decency, no matter what.

-And in regards to respect pertaining to the dating world, I tend to notice its lackluster even more…increasingly.
+In regard to respect pertaining to the dating world, I tend to notice its lackluster even more…increasingly.
 It’s like we either neglect or minimize its appeal (and, frankly, requirement) since relationships also require vulnerability.
-The two go hand in hand, yet I think today we avoid or excuse that at all cost, thanks to our past painful experiences.
-I mean, really, it’s not always *that easy* to respect someone who blatantly hurts you, or even, disrespects you.
-Welcome to the flawed human condition, at its finest!
-No but, in all seriousness, maybe that’s why respect – in dating and relationships – is often treated like trust, where it is to be earned.
+The two go hand in hand, yet I think today we avoid or excuse that at all costs, thanks to our past painful experiences.
+For example, because that guy cheated on you now no man is deserving of your respect.

 All I know is, listen, respect is a bare minimum – it’s not conditional, and doesn’t need to be earned, deserving, or proven.
 If it’s not [already] there, it wasn’t intended to be.
 So when a man respects you, to sum it all up, he wants you to know for certain.